EuropeUnited Kingdom

 The Henrietta Hotel- It is a cute hotel and a great choice for those girls (well, I am suspecting that girls who own an Instagram page) who look for a chic background for their photos.
 It is located in Covent Garden area.

-Hotel 41– It is one of the hotels you’d like to go back to.
+Hotel 41– It is one of the hotels you’d like to go back to (and it has over 4k 5-star reviews on TripAdvisor).
 It is elegantly decorated with a wonderful service.
 It is a hotel with so much personality.
 It is located near Buckingham Palace.

 The London Edition– This contemporary and chic hotel in a luxury style is something you would definitely like.